Maximizing Revenue Through Strategic Mobile App Pricing Models

 The “Freemium” App Pricing Strategy

 This happens to be the most common of the app pricing models in use today by app developers.
 It is essentially where different versions of a specific app exist.
-There is the free version that allows you to access only so many of the features it contains.
+There is a free version that allows you to access only so many of the features it contains.
 You can upgrade from there (for a fee) to open up more features.
-This pricing model is available in many different app industries ranging from fitness, dating, and e-commerce, to news media and entertainment.
+This pricing model is available in many different app industries, ranging from fitness, dating, and e-commerce to news, media and entertainment.

 The “Paid App” Pricing Model